 Resin crowns are a more affordable option compared to other crown types, but they wear down over time and are more susceptible to fractures than crowns made from other materials.

 Ceramic or porcelain crowns are not as strong as metal or porcelain-fused-to-metal crowns, but they provide the best natural colour match.
 This makes them the ideal choice for front teeth.

-A dental crown will work just like a natural healthy tooth.
+A dental crown should work just like a natural, healthy tooth.
 They withstand normal biting and chewing forces just like a regular tooth, though they do require maintenance and replacement as they can become loose over time.

 During the first visit, your dentist may take X-rays to examine the roots of the tooth and its surrounding bone to ensure there is no decay or risk of infection.
 They will then inject a local anaesthetic to numb the area before filing the tooth to make room for the crown.

 Once the tooth has been reshaped, the dentist will make an impression of the tooth with paste or putty.
 This impression will be the model of your crown, which will be made within 2-3 weeks.
 In the meantime, your tooth will be fitted with a temporary crown to protect the treated tooth.

 At your second visit, your dentist will remove your temporary crown and cement your permanent crown into place, ensuring the fit and colour is suitable.

 What Problems Could Develop with a Dental Crown?